 Salt on the other hand can be put in at the start.
 Contrary to popular belief I actually found that this improved the texture of the egg.
 It’s commonly suggested that adding salt to eggs promotes coagulation which in turn promotes that rubbery texture you don’t want.
 I found that the salt actually helps retain moisture in the eggs and keeps them moist.
 Here’s a neat little explanation of pre-salting eggs.

-Keeping the heat low, you’ll slowly start to see the eggs catch on the pan (seen in the photo below).
+Keeping the heat low, you’ll slowly start to see the eggs catch on the pan (seen in the photos below).
 Like I said this is something you want to try and avoid.
-So with your spatula rapidly stir until the eggs turn into a thick, custardy consistency.
+So with your spatula stir until the eggs turn into a thick, custardy consistency.
+At this point you’ll see small curds start to form.
+Start scraping the eggs in a circular motion to start forming long curds.

 You want the eggs to be nearly cooked when you take them off the heat.
 Eggs, especially scrambled eggs, are hugely susceptible to carryover cooking.
 So whilst the eggs are slightly soft but still a little runny, take them off the heat.